aka4czaku/stardew-multiplayer-docker/README.md

    # Server is only reachable on localhost on port 2342...
    ports:
      - 127.0.0.1:2342:5900
-   # ... with the password "insecure"
+   # ... with the password "stardew"
    environment:
      - VNCPASS=insecure
 ```